Kraysent/Wandering-BH-scripts/README.md

 If the system is not trivial, the computation part can take a lot of time: up to several hours.
 In order to plot the data fast, one should save it to file and then read it with visualiser.

-This also gives an ability to change the visualisation withoud recomputing everuthing.
+This also gives an ability to change the visualisation without recomputing everything.

 **General guidelines are**: